roslov/queue-bundle/README.md

 ### RabbitMQ configuration

 This package also installs [RabbitMQ bundle](https://github.com/php-amqplib/RabbitMqBundle).
-So first, you need to configure RabbitMQ bundle.
+So first, you need to configure the RabbitMQ bundle.
 Follow its documentation.
 For example:

 ```yaml
 # config/packages/old_sound_rabbit_mq.yaml